 Suffering from a herniated disc can be overwhelmingly stressful.
 Your entire life can be turned upside down after suffering from a back injury affecting your discs.
 While it is easy to feel hopeless, you should know there are ways to find support for your condition.
-Fayetteville social security disability lawyer Ken Kieklak invites you to keep reading as we explain whether you can get disability benefits for a herniated disc in Arkansas.
+Fayetteville AR disability lawyer Ken Kieklak invites you to keep reading as we explain whether you can get disability benefits for a herniated disc in Arkansas.

 Can I Get Disability Benefits for a Herniated Disc in Arkansas?